 But in the decades since, the ESA has come under attack.
 Industries have labeled it as radical and abusive.
 Congress has introduced multiple bills to weaken it.
 Flare-ups between states and federal agencies have led to years-long litigation over its scope.
-The assault has escalated to the point that now 14 attorney generals are asking the Trump administration to revise the law.
+The assault has escalated to the point that now 14 attorneys general are asking the Trump administration to revise the law.
 Meanwhile, long-time ESA-nemesis Rep. Bob Bishop [R-UT] is threatening to repeal it.

 An outright repeal, of course, would be extremely challenging.
 Even if every Republican senator voted to scrap the law, they would need to sway eight Democrats to overcome a filibuster.
 Given that the ESA is still popular among the masses—a 2015 survey shows that 90 percent of Americans support it to some degree—that isn’t likely.

 Still, there are several other tactics opponents could take to undermine the act.
 One probable, time-tested approach is tinkering with the act’s protections: for example, repealing the provision that allows citizens to file lawsuits against the government or other private persons for failing to list or protect a species, or granting Congress a veto on expensive projects, such as the $190 million spent in 2014 to save the steelhead trout.